microbiomedata/docs/content/home/src/reference/software_development.md

 ### Schema development and use

 - The `nmdc-schema` is serialized as multiple YAML files.
 Those files live in the `src/schema` directory in the `nmdc-schema` repository.
-- We currently have a highly modular schema with `imports`, but might switch to having just the `nmdc.yaml` and `mixs.yaml`
+- We currently have a highly modular schema with `imports`, but we may switch to using only `nmdc.yaml` and `mixs.yaml` in the future
 - If we decide to stick with a modular design, we should work towards getting the modules to compile independently
 - Some slot constraints are expressed as `structured_pattern.syntax`.
 A version of the schema in which all modules have been merged—and in which the `structured_pattern.syntax`es have been converted into regular expressions—is available at [https://github.com/microbiomedata/nmdc-schema/blob/main/nmdc_schema/nmdc_materialized_patterns.yaml](https://github.com/microbiomedata/nmdc-schema/blob/main/nmdc_schema/nmdc_materialized_patterns.yaml)